 House mice are agile climbers and can be found at all levels within a building.
 They are able to squeeze through holes more than 6 mm diameter and can easily move through buildings via cavity walls and under floorboards.
-They prefer warm environments and avoid damp or wet conditions.
-They seldom move outdoors.
-They will eat a wide variety of different foods and adapt readily to local conditions.
-They can survive on very little, or even no water at all, gaining their requirements from food.
-They breed rapidly and can produce 5-10 litters per year each with 4-8 young.
+They seldom move outdoors as they prefer warm environments and avoid damp or wet conditions.
+Mice will eat a wide variety of different foods and adapt readily to local conditions.
+They can survive on very little or even no water at all, gaining their requirements from food.
+Mice breed rapidly and can produce 5-10 litters per year, each with 4-8 young.